bruno-manzoni-wendt/maintenance-order-automation/README.md

 ### File Watcher Script (watchdog.py)

 - Monitors Excel file for changes with timestamp tracking
-- When a new requests is made on Excel, a VBA script register it and saves the file.
+- A VBA script register it and saves the file when a new requests is created on Excel
-- When the modified timestammp changes, that will automatically trigger the 'service_order_processor.py' script
+- When the modified timestammp of the Excel file changes, that will automatically trigger the 'service_order_processor.py' script

 ###  Maintenance Request Processor (service_order_processor.py)